sevilresearch/segmentTraverse/README.md

    c.
 After you create these folders, you will need to edit the file paths in these python files.
 Below is a list of each line that needs to edited in each file, and what to change it to.

-      Important Note: We used our own images for testing and analysis, titled TestDataset.
-To use this folder, ensure that the filepath on line 49 in Main.py is correct after downloading this folder.

    Main.py: edit lines 17, 18, 48, 227 and 265.
 Each of these have a portion that looks like "C:/Python/PyTorchSegmentation/Folder_name".
 Replace these with your path to the folder specified by "Folder_name", if you chose a different location than the reccomended one.